 One thing that often surprises Culinary Arts students is how quickly they can earn their degrees!

-While many associate degree programs take two full years of study, the programs at Auguste Escoffier School of Culinary Arts are tailored to get students out into the workforce as quickly as possible.
+While many associate degree programs take two full years of study or longer, the programs at Auguste Escoffier School of Culinary Arts are tailored to help get students out into the workforce as quickly as possible—while providing them with the professional cooking skills they’ll need to be successful.

 There are two Culinary Arts degrees offered at Escoffier.
 At our Austin, Texas, campus, students can earn their Associate of Applied Science (AAS) Degree in Culinary Arts.
 And at our Boulder, Colorado, campus and through our online program, students can achieve an Associate of Occupational Studies (AOS) Degree in Culinary Arts.